Posted by Brent Wilson on 9/5/2016 to Fertilizing & Watering Tips

 During the first growing season

 After planting a new Japanese maple in the ground, especially during the hotter summer months, the tendency is to think it has to be watered every day in order to grow.
 However, in average garden soil, you should not have to water your newly planted Japanese maple every day.
 More often than not, this causes soggy soil conditions that can lead deadly diseases such as root rot.
-In the absence of sufficient rainfall, water your Japanese maple only as needed to keep the root ball and surrounding soil damp to moist.
+In the absence of sufficient rainfall, water your Japanese maple only as needed to keep the root ball and surrounding soil damp to moist, not wet.
 Keep in mind that deep soaking less frequently is much better than splashing just a little water around the tree every day.
 Deep soaking promotes deep root growth and can reduce water loss by evaporation.

-Note: If the leaves of your Japanese maple are browning on the tips, or wilting, this can be the effect of either dry or over-saturated soil or from leach scorch after a long and hot summer.
+Note: If the leaves of your Japanese maple are browning around the edges or wilting, this can be the effect of either dry or over-saturated soil or from leach scorch after a long and hot summer.
 So, before watering, make sure to check soil moisture using the finger test or a moisture meter.
 If the soil is moist always hold off on watering.

-When well-established, which is usually a period of two years, Japanese maples won't require as much attention to soil moisture and watering.
+Established Japanese maples won't require as much attention to checking soil moisture and watering.
 They have good drought tolerance and will rarely require when dormant during the winter months.
-That said, in the absence of rainfall, and especially during the warm season, when trees are actively growing, even established Japanese maples may need supplemental water.
+That said, in the absence of rainfall, and especially during a warm season drought, even established Japanese maples may need supplemental irrigation.
 During a drought, wilting leaves are usually a sign that your tree could use a good deep soaking.
 To be on the safe side, always use the finger test or a moisture meter to check soil moisture before watering.

-Dormant Japanese maples won't require much if any supplemental water during the winter months, when trees are dormant and without leaves.
+Japanese maples won't require much if any supplemental water during the winter months, when they are dormant without leaves and not actively growing.
 Provide water only if necessary to keep the soil damp.
 Be extra careful not to overwater!

 At planting time during fall and winter